 Willing to represent the collective interests of their constituency.

 How does it work?

 The concept is designed to work at two levels.
 LeaderEthics-Wisconsin is a statewide organization, comprised of local chapters throughout the state.
 Members join LeaderEthics-Wisconsin by: a) completing an application, b) paying a membership fee and c) joining a local chapter.

-Statewide: Members receive regular information about the ethical leadership performance of elected officials at the national and state level.
-The information will identify examples of ethical leadership and questionable performance (“Kudos” and “Uh Ohs”).
+Statewide: Members receive regular information (via the Ethics Report) about the ethical leadership performance of elected officials at the national and state level.
+The information will identify examples of ethical leadership and questionable performance: “Kudos” (a green light) and “Uh Ohs” (a red flag).
 The information shared will be from recognized objective sources (voting records, Fact Check.org, PolitiFact, the Washington Post Fact Checker and Vote Smart).
 Annually, LeaderEthics-Wisconsin will conduct a statewide survey asking members to grade the ethical leadership performance of elected officials.
 The grades will be compiled and shared with prospective voters via the media.

 Local chapter: Members are invited to attend quarterly chapter meetings.
 Each meeting will: a) provide a welcome for new members and guests, b) hear a message from a speaker regarding leadership ethics and c) allow time for information sharing and dialogue.
 Local chapters are encouraged to support the development of emerging political leaders committed to ethics in leadership.